 Although criticised by some industry commentators, there is also is the ‘modern method of auction’.
 This is somewhere in between an estate agency and auction house sale.

 - Auction property buyers are ‘business-minded’.
-They often want to buy as quickly as you want to sell;
+Like homebuying companies (like ourselves), hey often want to buy as quickly as you want to sell;

 - You won’t usually be dealing with buyers who will waste your time, especially after the hammer falls;

 - If the property has structural defects, you should be able to sell (albeit at a lower price);